HariSekhon/Knowledge-Base/mac.md

 #### Erase a disk before decommissioning it

-Either use Disk Utility above or use `dd` in custom with a command like this to do a moderate 3 pass overwrite (tune number of passes to suit your level of data recovery paranoia, eg. DoD standard 7 passes):
+Either use Disk Utility above, a command like `diskutil eraseDisk ...` or the more portable unix command `dd` with a custom command like this to do a moderate 3 pass overwrite (tune number of `passes` variable to suit your level of data recovery paranoia, eg. DoD standard 7 passes):

 ```
+passes=3
+time \
+for number in $(seq $passes); do
+    echo pass $number
+    echo
-time for x in {1..3}; do echo pass $x; echo; time sudo dd if=/dev/urandom of=/dev/disk4 bs=1M ; echo; done
+    time sudo dd if=/dev/urandom of=/dev/disk4 bs=1M
+    echo
+done
 ```

 Note: multiple passes are only for old inaccurate HDDs rotating mechanical metal platter disk.